 - Add remaining ingredients: Add the salad greens and remaining ingredients to the bowl and gently toss.1 cup (packed) arugula, 1 cup cherry tomatoes, ¼ cup (packed) fresh basil, ¼ cup (packed) sun-dried tomatoes

-- Serve: I like to serve this salad while still warm (though chilled is fine, too), along with grilled chicken or pan-seared salmon.
+- Serve: I like to serve this salad while still warm (though chilled is fine, too), along with grilled chicken, pan-seared salmon or tortilla quiche bake with spinach and feta.

 Darlene K. says